trilinos/Trilinos/cmake/tribits/examples/TribitsSimpleExampleApp/README.md

   ctest
 ```

-NOTE: The version of this project that demonstrates using the old interface
+NOTE: The version of this project that demonstrates how to use the old interface,
-using variables that works with much older versions of TriBITS is given in
+with variables that work with much older versions of TriBITS, is given in
 [`TribitsOldSimpleExampleApp`](../TribitsOldSimpleExampleApp/README.md).